ghmicasa/ghmicasa/_posts/2025-03-27-Meditation Technique.md

 If you have noticed, I haven’t tried the method of removing thoughts; rather, I have used thoughts as a medium to attain a deep state of focus.
 Maybe you’ll find the other process more comfortable, but this one, I found to be more in sync with me.
 If you also have an octopus that keeps floating around, give this method a try.
 There will come a time when this same octopus will be your companion, along with which you’ll enjoy the mighty boundless ocean.

-¹ Anahat Naad, also known as the "unstruck sound," is a concept in yogic and spiritual traditions.
-It refers to the subtle, internal sound that is believed to resonate within all beings and the universe.
-It's often described as a continuous, vibrational sound that can be perceived in deep states of meditation.
+¹ Anahat Naad, also known as the "unstruck sound," is the subtle, internal sound that resonate within all beings and the universe.